This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 • Care recipients with intellectual disabilities or autism can choose to be assessed for their level of needs support for ADL via CAF.

-HCG is administered by Agency for Integrated Care (AIC) – For more information and application, click here.
+HCG is administered by Agency for Integrated Care (AIC) – Find out more about HCG and its application process.

 Use this employment agencies and personnel search service from MOM to find employment agencies for foreign workers, foreign domestic workers or confinement nannies that match your needs.